 If nothing else, New Orleans certainly knows how to throw a party, from the world-famous Mardi Gras to other, more specialized celebrations.
 One of those began quite inauspiciously on Labor Day weekend 1972 and has evolved into Southern Decadence, which is today the #1 gay and lesbian event in New Orleans.
 It was originally just a small party to mark the end of summer.
-Now in its third decade, it has evolved into one of the best-attended events in New Orleans.
-It is fondly referred to as the gay Mardi Gras.
-In 2010, over 125,000 people participated, according to the New Orleans Convention and Visitors' Bureau.
+Now in its fourth decade, it has evolved into one of the best-attended events in New Orleans.
+It is fondly referred to as the Gay Mardi Gras.
+In 2014, over 160,000 people participated, according to the New Orleans Convention and Visitors' Bureau.
 Held annually during Labor Day weekend, people begin to arrive on Wednesday and most stay right through Monday.
 The festivities are non-stop.
-The annual effect on the economy is estimated to be almost $130 million, making it one of the top five events held in New Orleans.
-The dates for 2014 are Wednesday, August 27 through Monday, September 1.
+The annual effect on the economy is estimated to be almost $190 million, making it one of the top five events held in New Orleans.
+The dates for 2015 are Wednesday, September 2 through Monday, September 7.

 The French Quarter is the epicenter and is crowded for the whole weekend.
 Sunday is the big climax, with the streets crowded from one side to the other.
 It is all in anticipation of the parade led by the Grand Marshals.
 For almost thirty years the parade route was a guarded secret, often decided on-the-fly as the procession meandered through the French Quarter.
 Now there is an official parade route, which is available here: Southern Decadence Parade Route.
 Many revelers are oblivious to the parade, content to party in the streets and the bars.